 How to Apply

-- How to apply: To apply for the opportunity s, candidates need to take admission at the university in undergraduate and graduate degree program.
+- How to apply: To apply for the scholarships, candidates need to take admission at the university in the undergraduate and graduate degree program.
 After taking admission, candidates can access the application on their forms pages

 - Supporting Documents: Applicants need to attach a personal statement which will refer to the application form.